-Vote AGAINST shareholder proposals to limit the tenure of outside directors through term limits.
-However, scrutinize boards where the average tenure of all directors exceeds 15 years for independence from management and for sufficient turnover to ensure that new perspectives are being added to the board.
+MassPRIM will generally vote AGAINST shareholder proposals to limit the tenure of outside directors through term limits.
+However, MassPRIM will scrutinize boards where the average tenure of all directors exceeds 15 years for independence from management and for sufficient turnover to ensure that new perspectives are being added to the board.